longmo666/rl-swarm-new/README.md

 From this stage onward your device will be used to train a hyperscale machine learning system.
 You should see your peer register and vote on-chain [here](https://gensyn-testnet.explorer.alchemy.com/address/0x2fC68a233EF9E9509f034DD551FF90A79a0B8F82?tab=logs).

-### Train a bigger model

-To train a 1.5B parameter model instead of the default 0.5B model, you can modify the `run_rl_swarm.sh` file.
-Update the configuration or model parameters within the script as needed to reflect the desired model size.
-Ensure that your system has sufficient resources to handle the increased computational requirements.

 ## Identity management

 ### Introduction